By Nancy Armitage

 Document: San Francisco Museum of Fine Arts.
 These plates could have been made between 1880’s & 1890’s.
 Plates:gold and white with mauve band around the rim

-Gold and white and Blue, Sevres enamal “gold knives” located at the San Francisco Museum of Fine Arts owned by Mrs. Huntington.
+Gold & Blue & white Blue, Sevres enamal “gold knives” located at the San Francisco Museum of Fine Arts owned by Mrs. Huntington.
 There had to be a large service set of Sevres plates to match these handsome Sevres, gold knives.